 - Potential for increased earnings and career advancement\ a college degree

 - A new housing payment that is similar to what you’ve been paying for the past 12 months.
 Payment shock is not good.

 - Conservative use of credit, with low balances and few outstanding accounts.

 - Low total obligation ratio.
 A low total obligation ratio does not compensate for a high total housing ratio (29% of Gross Income); however, when other strong compensating factors are present, a low total obligation ratio can be a great way to get a “YES!” from the USDA Underwriter!

 If there’s additional household compensation not included in the qualifying income, such as part time job income with less than a two year job history, or as we said, potential bonus or commission income from a job – this is considered an off-setting, or compensating factor for making the loan.
 We can NOT use potential rental income to offset high ratios.

 It’s also important to remember that USDA has a very specific way that they look at Student Loans that are in Deferment.

-If you are interested in a USDA Home Loan in NC, Call Steve and Eleanor Throne 919 649 5058, we know the guidelines, and we know where the houses that qualify for a USDA, 100% Mortgage loan are located!
+If you have more questions about USDA Compensating Factors for higher ratios, or you are interested in a USDA Home Loan in NC, Call Steve and Eleanor Throne 919 649 5058, we know the guidelines, and we know where the houses that qualify for a USDA, no down payment loan are located!